kailash-manasarovar/statement/docs/timeline/2025/january.md

 - ..was she was so academically rigid, let's say careful, and quite sceptic, and this made her very believable.
 - I used to be the same.. which as part of spiritual seeking was very helpful.
 - But I think the thing which makes me an excellent course student has been my somewhat pathological inability to see the bad in people, particularly the people that I assumed loved me and would do nothing to hurt me.
 - This ability to be totally bullied and gaslit meant no-one saw me coming, did they, least of all me!
+(Thanks to mother, I know ..but yes, thanks if it means saving the world.)
 - HAHA!
 Up yours criminals and their evil helpers - is that the helped and the helpers, all falling together?
 - We're closing in now.
 - 31 will fall.
 God has said so.